Most Expensive Retirement Communities in America: What $1M+ Really Gets You in 2026

 Q1.
 What makes a retirement community worth over $1 million?
 Luxury retirement communities cost over $1 million because they combine location, resort-style amenities, extensive healthcare, and planned cultural experiences.
 You get gourmet dining, wellness centers, concierge services, and social programming similar to five-star hotels.

 Q2.
-What is the average monthly cost for luxury retirement communities in 2025?
-Monthly costs range from approximately $4,150 to $22,000, depending on location and care level.
-Some communities also require substantial entrance fees in addition to monthly charges.
+What is the average monthly cost for luxury retirement communities in 2026?
+Monthly costs range from roughly $4,150 to $22,000, depending on location and level of care.
+Some communities also charge substantial entrance fees on top of the monthly bill.

 Q3.
 Do luxury retirement communities offer different levels of care?
 Yes.
 Many high-end communities are Continuing Care Retirement Communities (CCRCs), offering a continuum from independent living to assisted living and skilled nursing.
 This allows you to transition between care levels as your needs change without moving.